phalcon-orphanage/docs/zh/reference/models.rst

 validation messages generated during the insert/update processes.

 Each message consists of an instance of the class :doc:`Phalcon\\Mvc\\Model\\Message <../api/Phalcon_Mvc_Model_Message>`.
-The set of messages generated can be retrieved with the method getMessages().
+The set of messages generated can be retrieved with the :code:`getMessages()` method.
 Each message provides extended information like the field name that generated the message or the message type:

 .. code-block:: php